 You can follow updates on the group’s regulatory standing via the FCA register for Argentex Group PLC.

-Clients will likely need to wait for instructions from the appointed administrator.
-Until then:
+Most clients will need to wait for updates from administrators.

-- Monitor updates via the official FCA website
+- Monitor updates from the Financial Conduct Authority

 What Should Argentex Clients Do Now?